Programs Comparison

 Canada provides greater flexibility for students needing part-time work to support living expenses, whereas the U.S. and EU impose stricter employment restrictions during training.

-• USA and EU: Student visa regulations prohibit employment during the training phase.
+• USA: Student visa regulations prohibit employment during the training phase.
 In the United States, students can work only after completing their program, which takes 12 months.
-In the European Union, work is permitted after 18 months of study completion.
-Aviation internships in the U.S. have a cap of 80 hours per week, whereas the EU does not impose any work-hour restrictions for aviation internships.
+Aviation internships in the U.S. have a cap of 80 hours per week.

-• Canada: Students can start working part-time immediately upon arrival.
+• Canada and EU (Romania): Students can start working part-time immediately upon arrival.
 Work is allowed both on-campus and off-campus in any sector, with a maximum limit of 20 hours per week during academic terms.
-The minimum wage is $17.40 CAD ($12.90 - $13.00 USD) per hour, and students working 80 hours per month can expect to earn around $1,392 CAD ($1,030 USD).
-Earnings below $8,500 CAD per year are tax-free, while those above this threshold are taxed at 15%.
+See more info on pay for Canada and Romania.

 Internship limitations